joquijada/windows-node-js-node-gyp/README.md

 * **node-gyp** 5.0.0 as of the time I wrote this (I have this installed globally, `npm install -g node-gyp`)
 * **Microsoft SDK Tools** Microsoft Visual Studio Professional 2017 v15.8.7/Desktop development with C++ workload

 To make a long story short and after hours of painstaking debugging Python and JavaScript code and running `npm install` with `--verbose` flag, I ended up having to manually modify a handful of Python files that come with the `node-gyp` installation, plus a JavaScript Node.js file as well, and also installing missing C header `*.h` files.
-All the code changes I made I surrounde witha  global boolean flag that can be set/unset in the environment (I.e. `npm config set custom_fix true` or `npm config set custom_fix false`), this way it's quick and easy to appreciate the behavior with and without the custom fixes.
+All the code changes I made I surrounded with a global boolean flag that can be set/unset in the environment (I.e. `npm config set custom_fix true` or `npm config set custom_fix false`), this way it's quick and easy to toggle on/off my patch.

-All the files I modified are in a hidden .node-gyp folder of this repo which overlays over the respective path in the node-gyp folder structure.
-For example, [.node-gyp/lib/configure.js](.node-gyp/lib/configure.js) corresponds to the `<parent path>/node-gyp/lig/configure.js` that comes with the `node-gyp` installation.
+All the files I modified are in hidden [.node-gyp](./.node-gyp) folder of this repo.
+It overlays over the respective path in the `node-gyp` installation folder structure.
+For example, [.node-gyp/lib/configure.js](./.node-gyp/lib/configure.js) corresponds to the `<parent path>/node-gyp/lig/configure.js` that comes with the `node-gyp` installation.
 The same goes for the rest of the files I touched.

 Below sections cover the issues encountered and files modified for each, in the order encountered.
 In the code I've added comments with the tag `CUSTOM:`, to identify code that I touched.

-**In addition, if you do decide to install the files I made things flag driven, so that you can easily/auto-magically toggle on/off the fixes made.
-To toggle on, set following `npm` environment flag:**
+**For your convenience, if you do decide to install the files, I have made things flag driven, so that you can easily/auto-magically toggle on/off the fixes made.
+To toggle on, set following `npm` environment flag via command below:**

 `npm config set custom_logic true`